NoughtDigital/ConjureWP/README.md

 Once enabled, administrators will see a **"Conjure WP"** menu in the WordPress admin bar with:

 -   Individual step status (✓ completed, ○ not completed)
--   Reset individual steps: Child Theme, License, Plugins, Content
+-   Reset individual steps: Child Theme, Licence, Plugins, Content
 -   Reset all steps to restart complete onboarding
 -   Quick access to open the wizard